Johann von Leers

 Omar Amin (born Johann Jakob von Leers; 25 January 1902 – 5 March 1965) was an Alter Kämpfer and an honorary Sturmbannführer in the Waffen-SS in Nazi Germany, where he was also a professor known for his anti-Jewish polemics.
 He was one of the most important ideologues of the Third Reich, serving as a high-ranking propaganda ministry official.
 He later served in the Egyptian Information Department, as well as an advisor to Gamal Abdel Nasser.
 He published for Goebbels, in Peron's Argentina, and for Nasser's Egypt.
 He converted to Islam, and changed his name to Omar Amin.

 Early life and education

 Johann von Leers was born in Vietlübbe, in the Grand Duchy of Mecklenburg-Schwerin, Germany on 25 January 1902.
 He studied law at the universities of Berlin, Kiel, and Rostock, and eventually worked as an attache in the German Foreign Office.
-He joined the Viking League Free Corps and then Adler und Falke.
-Leers became actively involved in völkisch politics during the Weimar Republic and joined the Nazi Party in 1929.
-He was a district speaker and leader of the National Socialist Students' League, and in 1933 signed the Gelöbnis treuester Gefolgschaft, the "vow of most faithful allegiance" to Adolf Hitler.
+He joined the Viking League, the Freikorps and then Adler und Falke.
+Leers became actively involved in Völkisch politics during the Weimar Republic and joined the Nazi Party in 1929.
+He was a district speaker and leader of the National Socialist German Students' League, and in 1933 signed the Gelöbnis treuester Gefolgschaft, the "vow of most faithful allegiance" to Adolf Hitler.